Sample Workflow#

 and chooseSHP files (*.shp)

 as the file type, and click Save.
-Click Run to start the merge process, then you can Close.Once finished, the newly merged layer with your chosen file name will appear in the
+Click Run to start the merge process, then you can Close.Fig.
+48 Opening Save to file dialog#

 Layers